 Macramé is having a craft revival and we want you to get on board.
-We’ve created a library of macramé knots blog post for you to brush up your skills and uploaded a free macramé heart bunting DIY for you to make!
+We’ve created a library of basic macrame knots blog post for you to brush up your skills and uploaded a free macrame bunting for you to make!
 So now you’ve got all the skills and makes, the last thing left is to share them with the world.

-Here’s our with our round-up of the best macramé hashtags so that your makes can get all the likes.
+Here’s our with our round-up of the best hashtags for macrame so that your makes can get all the likes.

 From plant hangers which show off your crazy plant lady credentials to intricately knotted wall hangings, the popular 70s craft is having a resurgence and we can’t get enough.

-If you want to show off your macramé makes, get some tips and tricks from established crafters or just want to buy some hand-knotted loveliness get searching these hashtags today.
+If you want to show off your macramé makes, check out our macrame for beginners which included tips and tricks from established crafters.
+Now it’s time to get searching these hashtags!